sshh12/CFISD-API/README.md

-# CyRanch-App-Server
+# CyRanch App Server

-The back end of the CyRanch App
+The python backend for the CyRanch App.